Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Light-induced Floquet spin density in the normal state

-The effect of the on-site term $H_{0}^{\nu}(\bm{k}) + n\hbar\Omega$ in the Floquet Hamiltonian can be directly observed in the Floquet spin density.
-To further investigate the influence of higher-order Floquet components $H_{n\neq 0}^{\nu}(\bm{k})$, it is instructive to project the Floquet spin density onto the zero-photon states.
-This projected Floquet spin density is defined as
+To further investigate the influence of higher-order Floquet components $H_{n\neq 0}^{\sigma}(\bm{k})$, it is instructive to project the Floquet spin density onto the zero-photon states.
+The projected Floquet spin density is defined as

-where $P = (\cdots, 0, \Phi_0(\bm{k}), 0, \cdots)^{\text{T}}$ is a projector onto the $n=0$ Floquet sector.
+where $P = (\cdots, 0, \Phi_0(\bm{k}), 0, \cdots)^{\text{T}}$ is a projector onto the $n=0$ Floquet sector, the Green's function $G_{F}$ is defined in Eq. (\ref{eq_fgf}).
 This formulation enables us to isolate the contribution of photon-assisted processes, including absorption and emission, thereby revealing the impact of inter-sideband coupling encoded in the off-diagonal Floquet terms.

-The projected spin density $S_{0,z}(\omega, \bm{k})$ for CPL-driven $d$-wave and $p$-wave magnets is shown in the left and right panels of Fig. \ref{figure4}, respectively.
-While qualitatively similar to the full Floquet spin density presented in Fig. \ref{fig_magFSpin}(a), $S_{0,z}(\omega, \bm{k})$ primarily captures contributions from the zeroth-order Floquet sector $H_0^{\sigma}(\bm{k})$, and its coupling to nearest-neighbor and next-nearest-neighbor sidebands, $H_{\pm 1}^{sigma}(\bm{k})$ and $H_{\pm 2}^{\sigma}(\bm{k})$, respectively.
-To visualize the effect of these one- and two-photon absorption/emission processes, we investigate the spin-resolved peak-dip structures that appear at
+The projected spin density $S^{(0)}_{z}(\omega, \bm{k})$ for $d$- and $p$-wave unconventional magnets under CPL is shown in Fig.\,\ref{figure4}(a,c).
+While qualitatively similar to the full Floquet spin density presented in Fig. \ref{figure3}(a), $S^{(0)}_{z}(\omega, \bm{k})$ in Fig. \ref{figure4}(a,c) primarily captures contributions from the zeroth-order Floquet sector $H_0^{\sigma}(\bm{k})$ and it also possesses information about the coupling between nearest-neighbor and next-nearest-neighbor sidebands, determined by $H_{\pm 1}^{\sigma}(\bm{k})$ and $H_{\pm 2}^{\sigma}(\bm{k})$, respectively.
+To visualize the effect of these one- and two-photon absorption/emission processes, we note that $S^{(0)}_{z}(\omega, \bm{k})$ develops positive and negative values, which can be interpreted as peaks and dips, respectively.
+In this regard, for $d$-wave altermagnets under CPL, one can estimate the momenta at which the peaks ($S^{(0)}_{z}>0$) and dips ($S^{(0)}_{z}<0$) happen: at $k_y=0$, the peaks/dips happen at